LeBron James: 2004–2008: Rise to superstardom

+The Cavaliers finished the 2006–07 season with 50 wins and entered the playoffs as the second seed in the Eastern Conference.
+In the first two rounds, James led the team to wins over the Wizards and New Jersey Nets, earning them a matchup with the Pistons in the Eastern Conference finals.
+In Game 5, James logged 48 points with nine rebounds and seven assists in a 109–107 double-overtime win.
+He scored the last 25 points for the Cavaliers, and performed a game-winning layup with 2.2 seconds left.
+In 2012, ESPN ranked James's performance as the fourth greatest in modern NBA playoff history.
+The Cavaliers won the series in six games, granting them their first NBA Finals appearance, which pitted them against the San Antonio Spurs.
+The Spurs defeated the Cavaliers in a four-game sweep.

-On December 11, 2007, James came off the bench for the first time in his career; he chose to enter the game at the same time as teammate Anderson Varejão, who had been involved in a pay dispute with Cavaliers management, in order to prevent booing from fans.
-James would not come off the bench again for another 15 years.
-In February of the 2007–2008 season, James was named All-Star Game MVP for the second time behind a 27-point, eight-rebound, and nine-assist performance.
-On March 21, he moved past Brad Daugherty as the Cavaliers' all-time leading scorer in a game against the Toronto Raptors, doing so in over 100 fewer games than Daugherty.
-James' 30 points per game were also the highest in the league, marking his first scoring title.
-Despite his individual accomplishments, Cleveland's record fell from the year before to 45–37.
-Seeded fourth in the East entering the playoffs, the Cavaliers defeated the Wizards in the first round for the third consecutive season before being eliminated in seven games by the eventual-champion Boston Celtics in the next round.
-During the decisive seventh game in Boston, James scored 45 points and Paul Pierce scored 41 in a game the Associated Press described as a "shootout".
+On December 11, 2007, James came off the bench for the first time in his career.
+(Note: In other words, he was not part of the starting five-man squad at the beginning of the game.)
+He chose to enter the game at the same time as his teammate Anderson Varejão—who had been involved in a pay dispute with Cavaliers management—to prevent fans from booing Varejão.
+In February of the 2007–08 season, James was named All-Star Game MVP for the second time after a 27-point, eight-rebound, and nine-assist performance.
+On March 21, he surpassed Brad Daugherty as the Cavaliers' all-time leading scorer.
+James's 30 points per game were the highest in the league, marking his first scoring title.
+Seeded fourth in the East entering the playoffs, the Cavaliers defeated the Wizards, before being eliminated by the Boston Celtics in the next round.